sourcegraph/about/content/blogposts/2023/building-conc-better-structured-concurrency-for-go.md

 Often I found that I had to reduce the feature set of Conc in order to keep it simple and safe.
 I've made some slight tweaks after getting some feedback from users that further these goals.

 For example, at Sourcegraph we generally use `GO_MAX_PROCS` to limit Goroutines to the number of core available.
-For us, that's often a sane default, but Go's scheduler can happily spawn 1000s of routines.
+For us, that's often a sane default, but Go's scheduler can happily handle 1000s of routines.
 For a majority of users, having this somewhat arbitrary limit was **surprising**, so by following the goal of "follow the principle of least surprise" it made sense to remove this.

-### challenge #2: Discovering edge cases while handling panics
+### challenge #2: Discovering edge cases with panics

-Panics aren't meant to be used as a way of exception handling, but while writing `conc` I needed to be able to catch and handle panics.
+Panics aren't meant to be used as a way of exception handling, but I need `conc` to behave well even when a user gives it code that panics.
 One thing I learned about Go in spite of coding in it for years is that when you intercept a panic with a `nil` value, it will look like nothing actually went wrong.

-For example, running hte following code will print "did not panic", even though a panic occurs.
+For example, running the following code will print "did not panic", even though a panic occurs.

 ```go
 package main